 Discover the Blue Ridge Mountains—200 feet from the ground.
 Take a 3 1/2-hour zipline tour with Navitat Canopy Adventures for a breathtaking view of North Carolina's mountain scenery.
 The trip includes whitewater rafting on the Nantahala River.
 Get a full schedule for the Nantahala trip.

 Faculty members on the trip: Dr. Brian Goess, Chemistry Department and Dr. Greg Springsteen, Chemistry Department

-Chattooga river rafting and Zipline course (20 spots remaining)
+Chattooga river rafting and Zipline course (TRIP IS FULL)

 Looking for an even greater challenge?
 Experience the whitewater rapids of the Chattooga River.
 This trip also includes a 3 1/2-hour zipline tour with Navitat Canopy Adventures for a breathtaking view of North Carolina's mountain scenery.
 Get a full schedule for the Chattooga trip.